Order of sharps

 How to memorize the order of sharps

-Another trick to memorize the orders of flats: Father Charles Goes Down And Ends Battle
+- Another trick to memorize the orders of sharps: Father Charles Goes Down And Ends Battle

-Why to learn by rote the order of sharps?
+Why to learn by heart the order of sharps?

-With the order of sharps always in mind you will be able to do:
+With the order of sharps always in mind you will be able to:

 - Finding the name of the key signature.

-Imagine you have 3 sharps in the key:
+Imagine you have 3 sharps in the key signature:

 With the order of sharps in mind, you immediately know the altered notes you will find in the score: F♯ C♯ G♯

-D♯ A♯ E♯ B♯ and you will know that the previous score below is just like this:
+D♯ A♯ E♯ B♯ and you will know that the previous score is just like this:

 Finding the name of the key signature

-With the sharps order, you can find the name of the key signature:
+With the order of sharps, you can find the name of the key signature:

-Imagine you have this (3 sharps in the key)
+Imagine you have this (3 sharps in the key signature)

 With the order of sharps, you have this: F♯ C♯ G♯